ningq669/DMHGNN/README.md

-# DMNDTI：A Duplex Multi-view Network-based Method for Drug-target Interaction Prediction
+# DMHGNN: Double Multi-View Heterogeneous Graph Neural Network Framework for Drug-target Interaction Prediction
 ### Quick start
 We provide an example script to run experiments on our dataset: